 Benefits of Shortened Training

 “I believe we have actually reduced the amount of active time the technical trainers spend training,” adds Jones.
-“Our corporate partners are happy with that as long as we get the desired results and that is proving to be the case.
+“Our corporate partners are happy with that as long as we get the desired results which is proving to be the case.
 That’s a tremendous business benefit for the companies we work alongside.”

-“we have reduced the amount of active time the (employers) technical trainers spend training.” – Rod Jones, Managing Director of the Work Based Learning Consortium
+|“We have reduced the amount of active time the (employers) technical trainers spend training.” – Rod Jones, Managing Director of the Work Based Learning Consortium

 Jones adds that WBLC isn’t creating journeyman persons in three months, but it is developing Level 1 CNC Machinists with the fundamental knowledge required to make standard parts following work orders effectively and safely, with limited supervision.